Kaculoss/iss_tracker_api/README.md

 - [Postgres](https://www.postgresql.org/): You can grab the latest version of postgres by downloading it directly on the website.

-- [Git](https://git-scm.com): We use [Git](https://git-scm.com) and [Gitlab](https://gitlab.com) for version control and collaboration.
-  If you don't have a [Gitlab](https://github.com) account already you can create one [here](https://gitlab.com/users/sign_up).
-  Follow instructions [here](https://git-scm.com/downloads) to install the latest version of Git for your system.

 ## Project Setup

-First things first, Clone this repository on your computer with the following command: `git clone https://gitlab.com/yem-yep/yep-api.git`

 ### Direct Setup